matsuand/docs.docker.jp/engine/security/rootless.md

 {% comment %}
 {% endcomment %}
-If you already have the Docker daemon running as the root, you only need to extract `docker-rootless-extras-<version>.tar.gz`.
+If you already have the Docker daemon running as the root, you only need to extract `docker-rootless-extras-<version>.tgz`.
 The archive can be extracted under an arbitrary directory listed in the `$PATH`.
 For example, `/usr/local/bin`, or `$HOME/bin`.